Hot Water Recirculation – What Are the Benefits and Pitfalls?

 Several companies offer hot water on-demand systems including TACO pump, Metlund d'mand ® Systems, and the RedyTemp can be operated in a on-demand mode as well.
 Most of these systems use standard old fashioned low power low flow recirculation pumps.
 Metlund and RedyTemp use Taco pumps.

 These manufacturers tend to provide miss-leading information about the pumps inferring that they can pump 14 and even 28 gallons per minute.
 That would be true if there was no pipe hooked to the outlet of the pump, but there is, and that is why many of them are not recommended for tankless heaters; they don't pump even the 1/2" to ¾ gallons per minute needed to turn on the heater.

-Chilipepper Sales offers the CP6000, by far the most powerful hot water demand pump on the market, and it can typically pump about 3 gallons per minute in most homes.
+Chilipepper Sales offers the CP6000, by far the most powerful hot water on-demand pump on the market, and it can typically pump about 3 gallons per minute in most homes.
 It can turn on any tankless water heater on the market including all Bosch models, all Noritz models, all Takagi models, and all Rinnai models